kencu/SnowLeopardPorts/README.md

 file:///opt/SnowLeopardPorts
 rsync://rsync.macports.org/release/tarballs/ports.tar [default]
 ```
 Then, when you look for ports, macports will find the SnowLeopardPorts portfiles before the official MacPorts portfiles.
 That's how this process works.
-Other port searches and requests will pass through tigerports and use the full untouched MacPorts repository.
+Other port searches and requests will pass through SnowLeopardPorts and use the full untouched MacPorts repository.
+If you find failures, report them at macports, and perhaps there are workarounds available.
+If not, then we might pull in an older version of the port and add it here.

 Here are some instructions from the macports website <https://guide.macports.org/chunked/development.local-repositories.html>.
 The only thing I'd update in these instructions is to use `/opt/SnowLeopardPorts` due to permissions issues, but you can use other locations as well if you need to (like `/Users/Shared/SnowLeopardPorts`, for example).